Federal vs. Private Student Loans: What’s the Difference?

 Interest rates

-Interest rates on private student loans are intricately tied to borrowers' creditworthiness and financial situation.
-Rates can vary significantly, ranging from as low as 5% APR to as high as 16.99% APR or even higher.
-Notably, borrowers with excellent credit and a substantial income stand a better chance of qualifying for the lowest interest rates available.
-Whereas those with a poor credit history and lower income may have to pay much higher rates.
+Interest rates on private student loans are tied to your creditworthiness and financial situation.
+Rates can vary significantly, ranging from as low as 3% APR to as high as 20% APR or even higher.

-Rates can be variable or fixed, depending on the loan selected.
-Furthermore, variable interest rates can go up or down, usually dependent on the Federal Funds rate and other factors.
-In contrast, fixed rates stay the same for the entirety of the loan.
+Rates can be variable or fixed.
+Variable interest rates go up or down, usually dependent on the Federal Funds rate and other factors.
+Fixed rates stay the same for the entirety of the loan.

 Repayment terms